 One thing that I was surprised about was that there were hidden dance clubs in old buildings almost everywhere.

-The beer was cheap (around 1 Euro) and skilled and unskilled dancers alike take to the clubs to show off their skills.
+The beer was cheap (around 1 Euro- 1.10 USD), and skilled and unskilled dancers alike took to the clubs.
 I didn’t have great skills but after a few drinks, I sure felt like I did.

-These locations change often and they are spread throughout the city, so just keep your eyes peeled when you’re walking.
+These locations change often and they are spread throughout the city, so just keep your eyes peeled when you’re walking around.
 You will also see many people dancing on the streets and showing off their skills.

 We found many of these dance clubs in buildings along Galerias de Paris and its backstreets.